OmidAlekasir/Heading_Tilt_Compensation/ReadMe.md

 \end{bmatrix}
 $$

+The heading is then given by:

 $$
 \gamma = \text{heading} = \arctan2(m_y', m_x')
 $$

-While the magnetometer is level and facing the magnetic north of the Earth, the output vector is as follows:
+When the magnetometer is level and aligned with the Earth's magnetic north, the output vector is:

 $$
 M_0 =